Dissident Ai Weiwei protests possible extradition of Assange

 LONDON (AP) — The dissident Chinese contemporary artist Ai Weiwei staged a silent protest outside London’s Old Bailey court on Monday against the possible extradition of WikiLeaks founder Julian Assange to the United States, where he is wanted on an array of espionage charges.

+The court, meanwhile, heard that Assange, if convicted in the U.S., could end up spending the rest of his life imprisoned in the federal Supermax prison in Florence, Colorado.
+The facility is home to Unabomber Ted Kaczynski, Mexican drug lord Joaquin “El Chapo” Guzman, 1993 World Trade Center mastermind Ramzi Yousef and Zacarias Moussaoui, the only man ever convicted in a U.S. court for a role in the Sept.
+11 attacks.

-Ai, who has visited Assange regularly over the past few years both at the Ecuadorian Embassy in London until Assange’s eviction last year and at Britain’s Belmarsh high security prison since, said authorities have to protect the freedom of the press.
+Ai, who visited Assange at the Ecuadorian Embassy in London where he was holed up for seven years until April 2019 and subsequently at Britain’s Belmarsh high security prison, said the authorities have a responsibility to protect the freedom of the press.

 “He is prepared to fight, but this is not fair to him,” he said.
 “Free him, let him be a free man.”